CamerataMusica/website/content/pages/FAQ.md

 Unfortunately not.
 The cards sent to patrons each month are reminders about the upcoming performance that we send for their convenience.
 They are not transferable tickets.

 ### I’m a Camerata Patron.
 Can I bring my neighbors/friends as guests to the concerts?

-Camerata’s policy is that patrons contributing less than $300 per season, and their immediate families, receive priority seating.
+Camerata’s policy is that patrons – those contributing at least $100 per season, and their immediate families - receive priority seating.
 The Board has clarified that this means a maximum of two adults and their accompanying children under 18.
 Single patrons may bring a companion with them to concerts.

-However, patrons contributing $300 or more may bring an additional two guests with them to the concert.
+Patrons contributing $300 or more may bring an additional two guests with them to the concert.
+The address label on the reminder cards will indicate if patrons are eligible for this bonus.

-If you also invite other people to join you at the concert, please explain to them that they will have to stand on line with other non-patrons until 7:45.
+If you invite other people to join you at the concert, please explain to them that they will have to stand on line with other non-patrons until 7:15.
 They can of course, join Camerata prior to the concert by making a donation of $100.00 or more – about the same amount it would cost if they had to buy tickets to performances presented by other groups.

+Because our goal is to extend the courtesy of priority seating to those who provide our support, we ask that patrons not try to save seats for guests who have to stand on line.

 ### What do you mean by “chamber music?”